Charles de Gaulle to Paris: My Top Tips for Stress-Free Travel in 2025

-The main airport in Paris is considered to be Charles de Gaulle airport (CDG) located just northeast of Paris.
-It handles international and national flights.
+The main airport in Paris is considered to be Charles de Gaulle airport (CDG—also known as Roissy airport).
+It is located just northeast of Paris and it handles international and national flights.
 Orly airport is smaller and is considered the secondary airport for Paris.
 It is located south of Paris and typically handles more domestic flights.

 Taking a taxi to/from Charles de Gaulle Airport To Paris city centre can be expensive and you might hit a lot of traffic coming into the city.
 Lord help you if you’re on the Champs Elysée.